vicjung/skunk-md/README.md

 ## Contributing

-Feel free to open [issues](https://github.com/MaxGripe/skunk-html/issues) or submit pull requests if you have suggestions or improvements for the site.
-Contributions are always welcome!
+Feel free to post in the [discussions](https://github.com/MaxGripe/skunk-html/discussions) section for suggestions, open an [issue](https://github.com/MaxGripe/skunk-html/issues) to report problems, or submit a pull request if you'd like to contribute improvements to the site.
+Your input is always welcome!

 ## License